-IoT, for short, is characterised as sensors, software and other technologies that are used for the purpose of connecting and exchanging data with other devices and systems over the internet.
+IoT, for short, is characterized as sensors, software, and other technologies that are used for the purpose of connecting and exchanging data with other devices and systems over the internet.

 For example, if you are setting up a coffee shop or café, Monnit provides a temperature monitoring system that texts you if temperatures fall out of acceptable ranges.

 Of course, choosing not to have a physical premises at all, if you able to, and selling online with an e-commerce website and app, plus working remotely, is a sure-fire way to cut your carbon footprint.

 Save money in the long term: For example, a company with a 5% profit margin over 3 years, a $500-a-year saving from energy efficiency makes the same profit as $30,000 of extra sales.

 Gain insight into equipment performance with the IoT: Depending on your industry, you might be able to prevent wastage by tracking your equipment or the environment you’re operating in.